jaepoong/Colorization-GAN/README.md

 ### Human evaluation
-In this impementation, after training, because Base FID perfomance was better than Modified model, I surveyed the perfomance of generated images. \
+In this implementation, after training, because Base FID perfomance was better than the Modified model, I surveyed the performance of generated images. \
-Despite of many artifacts in base, Low FID of Modified model was not reliable. \
+Despite many artifacts in the base, the Low FID of the Modified model was not reliable. \
-So I surveyed about output-image by approximately 70 person. \
+So I surveyed output-image by approximately 70 people. \
-The result show Modified model have high perfomance for human.
+The result shows Modified model has high performance for human.
 <p align="left"><img width="70%" src="assets/human_evaluation.png" /></p>

 ## Additional experiments

 ### Affine transform
-For test the model invariability, I implemented affine transform for cartoonizing.\
+To test the model invariability, I implemented affine transform for cartoonizing.\
-It show that the Modified model is invariant for affine transform(rotation, cropping etc)
+It show that the Modified model is invariant for affine transform(rotation, cropping, etc)
 <p align="left"><img width="70%" src="assets/affine_transform.png" /></p>

-### Degraduation
+### Degradation
-At first, I made same parameter for each base and Modified model.\
+At first, I made the same parameter for each base and Modified the model.\
-The perfomance of base model was too inferior.
+The performance of the base model was too inferior.
 The result is below.
 <p align="left"><img width="70%" src="assets/degraduation.png" /></p>

 ## Comment
-This implementation is colorizing & cartoonizing by two model.\
+This implementation is colorizing & cartoonizing by two models.\
-By this code, User can easily train the nice model for 256 resolution style transfer model.\
+By this code, the User can easily train the nice model for the 256 resolution style transfer model.\
-If any question, Please contact tjfwownd@naver.com or issue
+If any questions, please contact tjfwownd@naver.com or issue